I need human help to enter verification code (office hours only)

 About Our Programs

-Kulanu ("All of Us" in Hebrew), is Congregation Shir Hadash’s supplemental Jewish education and engagement program for Jewish youth and their families.
+Kulanu ("All of Us" in Hebrew), is Congregation Shir Hadash’s program for Jewish youth in Kinder-6th Grade and their families.
 Learning should involve mind, body, and soul, and should recognize, embrace, and facilitate the unique expression of each of our students.
 By learning and living Jewishly, and by understanding our collective history and traditions, we can find meaning and purpose in our lives today.

-Our program is designed to engage every student and encourage each of them to develop their own Jewish journey.
-At Kulanu, teaching and learning are participatory, hands-on, and student-centered.
-Learning should be a fun and engaging process.
+Our program is designed to engage every student, including experiential electives such as cooking, music, theater, movement, art, and more.
+We encourage each student to develop their own Jewish journey.
+At Kulanu, teaching and learning are participatory, hands-on, camp-inspired, and student-centered.

 Return to the top menu.